8 Ways Homeowners Can Save $1000s Every Year

 According to Energy.gov, the average American family pays $2,000 a year for energy, but up to $400 of that could be wasted money due to outdated systems.

-Upgrading your home with smart technology could be a good way to make your home more energy-efficient and drop your power bill, like with a WiFi-enabled smart thermostat you can control from your phone from ecobee.
+Upgrading your home with smart technology could be a good way to make your home more energy-efficient and drop your power bill, like with a WiFi-enabled smart thermostat you can control from your phone.
+These smart thermostats from ecobee can save 26% on annual energy costs.

 Most homeowners receive and pay their monthly bills without giving them a second thought, except perhaps to moan about how high they are.
 But astute homeowners know that they can often negotiate their rates for everything from cable and internet to phone bills.
 Before you get lost navigating the phone tree of your provider, let BillFixers do the hard work of negotiating for you, with no risk or upfront payment to you.
 If BillFixers is able to lower your bill, they’ll split the savings with you.
 According to their estimates, 93% of people are overpaying, and they’ve saved over $5 million for people across the country.